 Investing goals can be broken down into a few simple categories.
 These are determined by personal financial conditions, investment time horizon and market outlook.
 Other factors that impact investment decisions are individual risk tolerance and market expectations.

-Without realistic expectations, investors can be disappointed by modest returns and could subject themselves to excessive risks.
+Without realistic expectations, investors can be disappointed by modest returns and possibly subject themselves to excessive risks.
 A historical performance analysis can put investment goals and actual results into the proper perspective.
-The basic rule of 72 is to take your annualized return by 72 to find out the number of years to double an investment.
+The basic rule of 72 is to divide 72 by the annualized return will yield the number of years to double an investment.
 This process helps investors understand the power of compounding interest and how modest returns can achieve significant results.

 The basic goal of investing is to make money.
 The more important question is how and for what purpose?
-Your reason to invest may also impact the choice of investment vehicles or the time commitment to monitoring the markets.
+People invest for many reasons; retirement, paying for college or a first home, or just for trying to increase returns versus general savings.
+These motivations may also impact the choice of investment vehicles or the time commitment to monitoring the markets.

 It is important to define success prior to opening an account so that results can be measured afterwards against that objective.
 This also may also discourage straying from an investment plan and keeping focus on the overall goals.
 It can be common for investors to have separate objectives for different accounts.